Search

 However, unexpected things can happen.
 During my TEDx Talk, people laughed at a spot I hadn’t placed a joke.
 It surprised me for a second and I briefly popped into the Memory Palace I’d made to help me get back on track (instead of standing there like a deer caught in headlights).

 But ideally, you want to just have the speech memorized and not have to rely on any mnemonic strategies while in the moment.
 With optimal setup and execution, the memory techniques will have already done their job and you can do what Aristotle described: speak without looking like you’re hunting for the ideas.
+This point is especially important when delivering a sales presentation from memory.

 And that means you can connect with that audience you identified during the preparation stage.
 The more you connect with them, the more successful you’ll be during and after your presentation because people remember connection.